 Compared to file system backups and disk image-based backups, block-level backups reduce scan times when the file system has a large number of small files.
 Also, when compared to file system incremental backups, block-level incremental backups run faster and back up less data if the file system has very large files.
 Block-level backups might not be useful when backing up a portion of files or folders on a volume.

-By default, block-level backups are performed using native snaps, but they can be configured to function with hardware snap engines.
+By default, block-level backups are performed using native snapshots, but they can be configured to function with hardware snapshot engines.

 Note: Turn off the Automount feature, if you have an antivirus software installed on your client computer.

 - Performing Block-Level Backups for Windows File System Subclients